BerbeeWalsh Emergency Department Clinical Care

-UW Health at The American Center (TAC) opened on the East side of Madison in August of 2015 and has grown rapidly, seeing approximately 15,000 adults and children annually.
+UW Health at The American Center (TAC) opened on the East side of Madison in August of 2015 and has grown rapidly, seeing over 16,000 adults and children annually.
 Our faculty, residents and APPs working at TAC are able to complement their experience at University Hospital by caring for a diverse group of patients in a community setting.

 Many of our faculty and residents also see patients at the William S. Middleton Memorial Veterans Hospital just next door to the University Hospital as well as at Beloit Memorial Hospital, a community hospital located between Madison and Chicago.
 The addition of these two hospitals yields a combined clinical volume of over 120,000 patients per year.

 Our Prehospital section includes active EMS, critical care transport, and flight programs.
 Our four EMS board-certified/eligible faculty provide medical direction and education for the county and region.
 Our Med Flight program is unique as Emergency Medicine physicians are core members of the team, transporting critically ill and injured patients across a large catchment area.
 Our critical care transport team includes CHETA (Children’s Hospital Emergency Transport Ambulance) which provides specialized transport for pediatric patients.